datalayer-examples/crossplane-example/docs/03-gcp-provider.md

 kubectl crossplane install provider crossplane/provider-helm:master
 ```

-Install a `Configuration` shipping the providers.
+You calso install a `Configuration` shipping the providers.

 ```bash
 # Install platform-ref-gcp configuration that contains provider-gcp and provider-helm.